dcgtc/dgrants/dcurve/README.md

 - by the dApp hosting dGrants to
   - generate the CLR distribution at the end of the round
   - how the prediction would vary for a grant it it were to receive an additional contribution of value X
-- as a standalone dApp to allow members of the DAO to verify the distribution/merkle root themselves to ensure that the results are correct
+- as a standalone CLI tool to allow members of the DAO to verify the distribution/merkle root themselves to ensure that the results are correct

 ## Structure